bashalla/taskmastermindai/README.md

 ### In order to get the project running locally, you need to follow these preparations:

-#### On the first page of the university report, you will also find QR Codes to start the project directly in Expo Go on you smartphone.
+#### On the first page of the university report, you will also find QR Codes to start the project directly in Expo Go on your smartphone.
 No local setup is needed in this case.

 #### Setting up Firebase Backend System